brucechanglongxu/brucechanglongxu.github.io/_posts/2025-02-06-pancreaticbcellrna.md

 We will optimize and validate our RNA cargos using _AI-driven design_ for enhanced stability and translational efficiency.
 Comprehensive evaluation will occur in human pancreatic organoids and humanized diabetic mouse models, employing single-cell transcriptomics to assess beta cell identity, survival and function.
 Our overarching goal is to develop a **first-in-class RNA therapeutic** that fundamentally redefines diabetes treatment -- potentially offering a cure rather than merely managing hyperglycemia.
 By leveraging cutting-edge RNA technologies, our project aims to replace and protect pancreatic beta cells in patients with T1D and T2D.
 If successful, this approach would eliminate the need for lifelong insulin injections in T1D and significantly enhance glycemic control in T2D, greatly reducing complications and healthcare costs.

+## Diabetes

+**Type 1 Diabetes** arises from autoimmune destructuion of B-cells, which leads to a deficient (or lack therof) insulin, and hence imbalanced, unopposed glucagon.
+This leads to hyperglycemia (no glucose uptake), ketoacidosis (upregulated lipolysis -> ketogenesis). **Type 2 Diabetes** arises from insulin resistance, and susbequent increased glucagon secretion.

 ## The Pancreas

 The _pancreas_ is a dual-function gland (both exocrine and endocrine), located in the upper abdomen (epigastric and left hypochondriac regions).
 It plays a central role in digestion (exocrine secretions) and blood glucose regulation (endocrine hormones).
 The exocrine component